-Financing will close and funds will be made available for C-PACE Project on or after the date on which the C-PACE Statement of Levy and Lien Agreement is recorded.
-Property Owner must have a clear Tax Clearance Certificate as of the closing date.
+Upon the approval of the Final Application by the Program Administrator, a Notice of Philadelphia C-PACE Approval will be sent to the Property Owner and its designated agent.
+Upon receipt of the Notice of Philadelphia C-PACE Approval, all notarized signatures on the Statement of Levy and Lien Agreement and all necessary approvals by Capital Provider, the Property Owner may proceed with closing of the C-PACE Financing.
+Property Owner must have a clear Philadelphia Tax Clearance Certificate as of the closing date.
 At closing, all amounts payable to the Program Administrator, for Program Fees and any soft costs that may be due to the Program Administrator, will be distributed via wire.
 Payments to Property Owner or contractor(s), subject to milestone distributions, will be payable as documented in the C-PACE Financing Agreement with the condition that final disbursement is not made until Program Administrator provides accepted confirmation of the Completion Certificate for the respective C-PACE Project.